 When a magnet (rotor) is rotated by means of some prime-mover in these windings, the stator conductors are cut by the magnetic field of the rotor, hence an EMF is induced in each winding.
 These EMFs are of same magnitude and frequency but are displaced from one another by 120 electrical degrees.

-Thanks for reading about synchronous generator parts and construction.
+Thanks for reading about synchronous generator constructions and parts .

 #1 The maximum power developed in the synchronous motor will depend on